Blog Post

 • It is provided using evidence of effectiveness and applicable standards of practice; and

-• The type, amount, and duration of the treatment helps a patient improve function, minimize loss of function, or decrease risk of injury (or disease).
+• The type, amount, and duration of the treatment help a patient improve function, minimize loss of function, or decrease the risk of injury (or disease).

-This list might not fall in line with every single “medically necessary” definition out there—after all, private payers can define it how they see fit—but it does provide more therapy-specific detail than most.
-It’s also on par with Medicare’s reimbursement requirements.
+This list might not align with every single “medically necessary” definition out there—after all, private payers can define it how they see fit—but it does provide more therapy-specific detail than most.
+It’s also on par with Medicare’s reimbursement requirements and universal claim form.

 Misbilling